UmeshSamartapu/mern-chat-app/README.md

 🛠️ Author

-👤 UmeshSamartapu
+👤 Samartapu Umesh
 📧 Email: umeshsamartapu@gmail.com
 🔗 GitHub: UmeshSamartapu

 ---

 This MERN Chat App is built with ❤️ to help developers learn real-time communication using modern web technologies.
 If you find this project useful, don't forget to star ⭐ the repo! 🚀